built-on-openfin/workspace-starter/how-to/integrate-with-salesforce/README.md

 To run this sample you can:

 * Clone this repo and follow the instructions below.
 This will let you customize the sample to learn more about our APIs.
-* Launch the Github hosted version of this sample to interact with it by going to the following link: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv5.0.0%2Fregister-with-store%2Fmanifest.fin.json" target="_blank">Github Workspace Starter Register With Store</a>
+* Launch the Github hosted version of this sample to interact with it by going to the following link: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv5.0.0%2Fintegrate-with-salesforce%2Fmanifest.fin.json" target="_blank">Github Workspace Starter Integrate With Salesforce</a>

 ---

+## Configure Salesforce

 ## Getting Started